 I like to just get to the juicy good stuff, the real stuff, and create a space where those kinds of stories can be shared.

-Today, I live in the Puget Sound area with my husband, our (healthy, always on the move, chatting up everyone she meets) eight-year-old-daughter Eleanor, and our little white dog, Lyle.
+Today, I live in the Puget Sound area with my husband, our (healthy, always on the move, chatting up everyone she meets) nine-year-old-daughter Eleanor, and our little white dog, Lyle.
 You can often find me in my studio surrounded by poetry, photos, paper and paints and words, several journals, and a mug of coffee.